cornelgit/CryptoDash/README.md

 ## Requirements

-This app uses a the CoinRanking API endpoint CoinRanking for crypto stats and news.
-Visit RapidAPI.com to get your free keys and place those in a created .env file in root directory.
+This app uses the CoinRanking API endpoint CoinRanking for crypto stats and news.
+Visit rapidapi.com to get your free keys and place those in a created .env file in root directory.

 ## Contributing